dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	You can see all the `*.treefile` files

-* Unfortunately, IQ-tree does now like the `@` symbol in the taxa label and replace it with an `underscore` so we need to put back the `@` back to each tree.
+* Unfortunately, IQ-tree now dislikes the `@` symbol in the taxa label and replaces it with an `underscore`, so we need to add the `@` back to each tree.

 	Check one tree to see this.